gmc-code/PC-Python/docs/python/variables_scope.rst

 ----

-Nonlocal variables in neested functions
+Nonlocal variables in nested functions
 -----------------------------------------

 | The nested functions below has a variable ``x`` which if different to the ``x`` in the outer function: